 - Jesse's grandmother and her minions.
 In particular, how much joy she takes in how broken he looks after they kill Tulip.
 It's also just uneasy seeing him so broken considering his normal confident (if a bit careless) self.

 - Something that makes it even worse?
 Jessie's grandmother does have doubts about all the awful things she has done, but GOD tells her she has done right!

 - Three simple words: God Is Evil.
-Not some fantasy expy, not some overhyped space monster, the God YOU are familiar with, the Judeo-Christian God you were always told was Good, and all the bad things that happen were for a good reason.
-And he's not even Evil for a higher purpose, he's evil for the same reason we are - because he's a neurotic, selfish asshole who only cares about himself.
-We ARE made in His image, and that isnt a good thing.
+Not some fantasy expy, not some overhyped space monster, the God YOU are familiar with, the Judeo-Christian God you were always told was good, and all the bad things that happen were for a good reason.
+And He's not even evil for a higher purpose, He's evil for the same reason we are - because He's a neurotic, selfish asshole who only cares about Himself.
+We ARE made in His image, and that isn't a good thing.